Pangolins under pressure: why these unique mammals are threatened with extinction

 “And recently one of my colleagues, who is Chinese, said that they were starting to be touted as a cure for breast cancer, which I hadn’t heard before.
 There’s no doubt that the threat has grown, and that’s probably down to the expanding middle classes with their increased spending power.”

 Suzi Ezsterhas says that the world needs to care about pangolins, so that the people who live in the species’ range states begin to value them too.
 Perhaps they could start by appreciating their role as providers of ecosystem services: a single pangolin is estimated to eat 70 million ants and termites every year.

-Read more wildlife news in BBC Wildlife Magazine.
-Take a look inside the current issue, and find out how to subscribe.
+This article originally appeared in BBC Wildlife Magazine.
+Take a look inside the current issue and find out how to subscribe.

 Main image: A young pangolin is held by a carer. © Suzi Eszterhas